horacepan/cstlint/README.md

 # CSTLint
-`cstlint` is a Python code style checker built on top of LibCST.
-It helps enforce specific style rules in Python codebases.
+`cstlint` is a Python code style checker that leverages `libcst`.
+It helps enforce specific style rules in a Python file.
-It currently checks for a few rules:
+It currently checks for the following rules:
 - use of eval/exec/getattr/setattr
 - nested functions
 - lambdas